softwarewolves/softwarewolves-doc/technology.md

 introduction
 =============

-The underlying technology used for the Softwarewolves game is the [Extensible Messaging and Presence Protocol (XMPP)][1], AKA *Jabber*.
+The underlying technology used for the Softwarewolves game is [Extensible Messaging and Presence Protocol (XMPP)][1].
+XMPP grew out of *Jabber* and is often referred to by that name.
 Players are XMPP clients, but so are the game co-ordinator and the game engine.
 In this coding contest, you develop an XMPP client bot that
 * connects to an XMPP server,